Khusheyy/Khusheyy/README.md

 <img src="ascii eyes.png"/>

 a 2nd year cse student exploring AI and ML every day.  <br>
-i write about blogs on cool stuffs like tech, space, physics and ideas that inspire me.
+i write blogs on cool stuffs like tech, space, physics and ideas that inspire me.

 ## what i do
 &gt; learning and exploring ml everyday <br>